github/codeql/docs/language/ql-training-rst/cpp/control-flow-cpp.rst

    The control flow graph is similar in concept to data flow graphs.
 In contrast to data flow, however, the AST nodes are directly control flow graph nodes.

-   The predecessor/successor predicates are prime examples of member predicates with results that are used in functional syntax, but that are not actually functions, since a control flow node may have any number of predecessors and successors (including zero or more than one).
+   The predecessor/successor predicates are prime examples of member predicates with results that are used in functional syntax, but that are not actually functions.
+This is because a control flow node may have any number of predecessors and successors (including zero or more than one).

 Example: malloc/free pairs
 ==========================